nixworks/public/news/2016/12/27/index.md

 ##### 2016 Pacific typhoon season
 ### [The Philippine Coast Guard looks for 18 missing sailors from a ship sunk by Typhoon Nock-ten (Nina).
 At least seven people are confirmed to have died in the storm. ](/news/2016/12/27/the-philippine-coast-guard-looks-for-18-missing-sailors-from-a-ship-sunk-by-typhoon-nock-ten-nina-at-least-seven-people-are-confirmed-to.md)
-_Context: Philippine Coast Guard, Typhoon Nock-ten (2016), 2016 Pacific typhoon season_
+_Context: Philippine Coast Guard, 2016 Pacific typhoon season, Typhoon Nock-ten (2016)_

 ##### Pakistan
 ### [ At least 27 people are killed after drinking toxic alcohol in Pakistan. ](/news/2016/12/27/at-least-27-people-are-killed-after-drinking-toxic-alcohol-in-pakistan.md)